sunfounder/pico-2w-kit/docs/source/bc_basic_circuit.rst

 |bc1|

-A Pico 2W has some power output pins (positive) and some ground pins (negative).
+A Pico 2 W has some power output pins (positive) and some ground pins (negative).
-You can use these pins as the positive and negative sides of the power supply by plugging the Pico 2W into a power source.
+You can use these pins as the positive and negative sides of the power supply by plugging the Pico 2 W into a power source.

 |bc2|